 Applying these initial conditions to the nominal swarm yields results very similar to those in Fig. 3 with the only difference being the fact that the nonlinear initial conditions eliminate the drift under Keplerian dynamics.
-This is to be expected because we know that period matching is sufficient to eliminate drift assuming a spherical Earth.
-Under the influence of J_2 , the nonlinear initial conditions in Eq.
+This is to be expected because it is known that period-matching is sufficient to eliminate drift assuming a spherical Earth.
+Under the influence of $J_2$ , the nonlinear initial conditions in Eq.
 (13) have the same limitations as the linearized initial conditions in Eq.
 (5).
-Therefore, a new method which eliminates collisions within the swarm will be developed in Section IV.
+Therefore, a new method that eliminates collisions within the swarm will be developed in Section IV.

 In order to determine why these collisions happen, the motion of the swarm can be studied by looking at the passive relative orbits (PROs) of each spacecraft.
 The analysis of the PROs shows two important aspects of swarm motion.
 First, although the swarm is slowly expanding from the macroscopic perspective, the swarm agents are moving very quickly relative to each other.
 In other words, the swarm size is changing very slowly but its shape is rapidly changing.
 This would make it difficult for the swarm to perform an interferometry mission that requires a specific swarm configuration.
 The other aspect of swarm motion that was discovered is that the spacecraft's PROs are intersecting in the x-y plane of the LVLH frame and these intersection points are where the collisions are occurring.
-Figure 4 shows the projection of ten PROs in the x-y plane.
-In this figure, it is clear that many collisions can occur because there are many intersections between the ten orbits.
 Obviously, as the number of spacecraft increases to 500 or 1000, the number of possible collisions will increase rapidly.
 The reason for these intersections is the fact that each PRO has a different center point.